-As of 2019, WooCommerce has the highest market share powering 22% of the leading 1 million e-commerce websites.
+As of 2021, WooCommerce has the highest market share powering a total of 3,876,748 websites or 68,000 of the world’s top million e-commerce websites.
 With more and more WooCommerce sites being built every day, the demand for specialist WooCommerce hosting and reliable backups has increased exponentially.

 If you are running a successful e-commerce business, your website is probably the most valuable asset for your business.
 A well-performing site will enable you to attract more shoppers, increase your conversions, and generate higher revenue.
 In short, your website is the life and blood of your business!